 Students will study all topics however some units of work are developed with the interest of the students taken into consideration.
 There will be a focus on skills and practical activities.
 This includes activities such as an archaeological dig, making models and research projects.

 - Topic 1: Constructing History

-- Topic 2: Ancient, Medieval and Early Modern Societies
+- Topic 2: Ancient, Medieval and Early Modern Societies - Vikings

+- Topic 3: Thematic Studies Serial Killers

+- Film as history Vampires
-- The Ottoman Empire

-An Asian study
+- The Ottoman Empire An Asian study The Americas

-The Americas
+- Myths and Legends Witchcraft